VikramGond/javascript-projects/03-todo-app/README.md

 # 📝 Todo App

 A simple and clean **Todo List web application** built with **HTML, CSS, and JavaScript**.
-This project allows users to add tasks, mark them as completed, delete tasks, and see the time when each task was created.

-This is one of my JavaScript projects, created to practice **DOM manipulation, event handling, dynamic HTML elements, and basic JavaScript logic**.
+This project was created to strengthen my JavaScript fundamentals through practical development.
+It focuses on **DOM manipulation, event handling, application state, array methods, localStorage, and dynamically generated HTML elements**.

 ## 🚀 Features

 * ➕ Add new todos
 * ⌨️ Add todos using the **Enter** key
 * ☑️ Mark todos as completed using a custom checkbox
+* 🖱️ Click the todo text to mark it as completed
 * 🗑️ Delete todos
-* 🕐 Display the time when a todo was added
+* 🕐 Display the time when a todo was created
+* 💾 Save todos using **localStorage**
+* 🔄 Restore todos automatically after page refresh
+* 🔄 Preserve completed status after page refresh
 * 🚫 Prevent empty todos from being added
 * 🎨 Custom dark-themed UI
 * 📱 Simple and lightweight design